-Total Quoted Prices in Active Markets For Identical Items (Level 1) Significant Other Observable Inputs (Level 2) Ur Significant nobservable Inputs (Level 3) March 31, 2016 Liabilities Warrant liability \$ (6,210) \$ - \$ - \$ (6,210) Contingent consideration liability \$ (768) \$ - \$ - \$ (768) December 31, 2015 Liabilities Warrant liability \$ (9,195) \$ - \$ - \$ (9,195) Contingent consideration liability \$ (768) \$ - \$ - \$ (768)
+Total Quoted Prices in Active Markets For Identical Items (Level 1) Significant Other Observable Inputs (Level 2) Ur Significant nobservable Inputs (Level 3) June 30, 2016 Liabilities Warrant liability \$ (4,545) \$ - \$ - \$ (4,545) Contingent consideration liability \$ (768) \$ - \$ - \$ (768) December 31, 2015 Liabilities Warrant liability \$ (9,195) \$ - \$ - \$ (9,195) Contingent consideration liability \$ (768) \$ - \$ - \$ (768)

-The following table sets forth a summary of the changes in the fair value of the Company's Level 3 financial liabilities for the three month period ended March 31, 2016, which were measured at fair value on a recurring basis:
+The following table sets forth a summary of the changes in the fair value of the Company's Level 3 financial liabilities for the six month period ended June 30, 2016, which were measured at fair value on a recurring basis:

+(Contingent

+Warrant C onsideration

+Liability Liability

-Warrant Liability Contingent Consideration Liability Balance at December 31, 2015 \$ (9,195) \$ (768)) Gain on decrease in fair value of warrants issued with 2015 financing 2,985 - Balance at March 31, 2016 \$ (6,210) (768))
+Balance at December 31, 2015 \$ (9,195) \$ (768)

+Gain on decrease in fair value of warrants issued with 2015 financing 4,650 -

+Balance at June 30, 2016 \$ (4,545) (768)

-Refer to Note 9.
+Refer to Note 10.
 Capitalization and Equity Structure - Warrants for additional information regarding the valuation of warrants.

-4. Deferred Revenues
+5. Deferred Revenues

-In connection with our medical device sales and engineering services, we often receive cash payments before our earnings process is complete.
-In these instances, we record the payments as customer deposits until a device is shipped to the customer, or as customer advances in the case of engineering services until the earnings process is achieved.
+In connection with our medical device sales and engineering services, the Company often receives cash payments before the earnings process is complete.
+In these instances, the Company records the payments as customer deposits until a device is shipped to the customer, or as customer advances in the case of engineering services until the earnings process is achieved.
 In both cases, the cash received is recorded as a component of deferred revenue.

 As described in Note 2.
-Summary of Significant Accounting Policies and Estimates, Medical Device Revenue and Cost of Revenue Recognition prior to January 1, 2016, the sale of a device, associated software, initial training, and extended support and maintenance were deemed as a single unit of accounting due to the uncertainty of the Company's follow-up maintenance and upgrade expenses, which were forecast to extend over three years.
+Basis of Presentation and Summary of Significant Accounting Policies and Estimates - Medical Device Revenue and Cost of Revenue Recognition, prior to January 1, 2016, the sale of a device, associated software, initial training, and extended support and maintenance were deemed as a single unit of accounting due to the uncertainty of the Company's follow-up maintenance and upgrade expenses, which were forecast to extend over three years.
 Accordingly, the revenue from the sales of the device and associated cost of revenue were deferred at the time of shipment.
 Upon completion of training, such amounts were recognized as revenue and cost of revenue over a three year period on a straight line basis, while all service expenses, whether or not covered by the Company's original warranty, extended warranty contracts, or neither, were recognized as incurred.
 For sales beginning January 1, 2016, revenue and associated cost of revenue of medical devices are being recognized when delivered, or training has been completed, if required.
 Revenue for extended maintenance and support agreements will be recognized on a straight line basis over the contractual term of the agreement, which typically ranges from one to four years.
-Consistent with this change, the Company recognized medical device revenue previously deferred at December 31, 2015 of \$6,517 (which represents the fair value of the already delivered devices) and associated cost of revenue of \$4,159.
+Consistent with this change, the Company recognized medical device revenue previously deferred at December 31, 2015 of \$6,517 (which represents the fair value of the already delivered devices) and associated cost of revenue of \$4,159 in its condensed consolidated statements of operations and comprehensive loss for the six months ended June 30, 2016.